This is the ultimate guide to Bitcoin Privacy.

 This escrow system is designed to protect both buyers and sellers.
 If either side in a transaction reports a problem, LocalBitcoins.com will hold onto the Bitcoin until both sides are happy.
 If required, it will provide arbitration.

 Paying by bank transfer is not very anonymous, as the seller will receive a bank transaction number.
-However, I plan to further anonymize the purchase by transferring the funds to another wallet, then laundering them.
+However, I plan to further anonymize the purchase by transferring the funds to another wallet and then laundering them.

 Once you’ve paid the seller, there is usually a short wait for the transfer process to complete and the payment to be confirmed.
 Once the seller has confirmed the payment, the Bitcoin is released from escrow and credited to your LocalBitcoins.com wallet.
 LocalBitcoins.com creates this when you set up a new account.